neoskop/tikkle/README.md

 # @neoskop/tikkle

-The missing link between tickspot and toggle
+The missing link between tickspot and toggl

 ## Usage

 `tikkle init` to enter/update credentials and client/project selection.
-`tikkle setup` to create the clients/projects in Toggle.
+`tikkle setup` to create the clients/projects in Toggl.

 ## Testing